Teo-Cardoso/mkr_localization/README.md

 1. enable_tf
     - If true, it will also link your robot pose in tf tree, else it will only publish in specified pose_topic

+1. robot_as_parent
+    - If true, it will also link your robot pose in tf tree as the parent of the map, otherwise, it will be published as a child frame.
+If enable_tf is false this parameter has no effect.

 1. camera_tf_name
     - Is exactly what you think!
 The name of your camera tf.